Mary Engle Pennington: Early life and education

-Mary Engle Pennington was born in Nashville, Tennessee; her parents were Henry and Sarah Malony Pennington.
+Pennington was born on October 8, 1872, in Nashville, Tennessee, to Henry and Sarah Malony Pennington.
 Shortly after her birth, her parents moved to Philadelphia to be closer to her mother's Quaker relatives.
-Her younger sister, Helen, was born in 1878.
-Mary Pennington demonstrated an early interest in chemistry.
+She became interested in chemistry at the age of 12 after reading a library book on medicinal chemistry.
+She walked to the University of Pennsylvania and asked a professor for help with the terminology she did not understand.
+She was told to come back when she was older.

 She entered the University of Pennsylvania in 1890 and completed the requirements for a B.S. degree in chemistry with minors in botany and zoology in 1892.
 However, since the University of Pennsylvania did not grant degrees to women at this time, she was given a certificate of proficiency instead of a degree.